Northern State Parkway: Political opposition

-Smith started arguing that Hutchison had approved to make the $50,000 expenditure, but wanted to talk to Hewitt first in July 1928.
-Hewitt also went and stated that the entire parkway would cost $50 million (1928 USD) to be constructed.
-Smith rebuffed that saying the parkway would be spread out over a period of a minimum of six years from the beginning of construction.
-The first piece would only be $5 million spent.
-Smith called the opposition reasons by Hutchinson and Hewitt as "absurd", though Smith admitted he said no funds for construction would be asked on until completion of the Southern State and the causeway to Jones Beach State Park.
-Smith said that they would have asked for the money this year if the legislature had not cut money that made it harder to get construction to Wantagh.
+Smith argued that Hutchison had approved to make the $50,000 expenditure, but wanted to talk to Hewitt first in July 1928.
+Hewitt stated that the entire parkway would cost $50 million (1928 USD).
+Smith dismissed Hewitt's statements, explaining that the parkway's construction would be spread out over a period of at least six years – with the first segment costing $5 million.
+Smith labeled the reasonings given by the Hutchinson and Hewitt as "absurd" – although Smith admitted to saying that no funds would be requested until the Southern State Parkway and the causeway to Jones Beach State Park were completed.
+Smith said that the money would have been requested that year, had Albany not made it harder to extend the Southern State Parkway to Wantagh by reducing those project's funds.

-The next day, Hewitt and Hutchinson responded to the attacks of Smith, calling them "unqualified falsehoods" on their opposition to the parkway.
-Both politicians accused Smith of using this to divert attention from his struggling campaign against Herbert Hoover.
+The following day, Hewitt and Hutchinson responded to Smith's attacks, calling them "unqualified falsehoods".
+Both men accused Smith of using this to divert attention from his struggling campaign against Herbert Hoover.
 Both Hewitt and Hutchinson determined that they refuse to meet ground with Smith, and that they would not make effort to contact Smith.
 Hutchinson accused Smith of only having one sentence that was true in his rant.
 Hutchinson also denied that he and Hewitt were obstructors in the park program for Long Island.
 Hewitt responded that the $50 million statement was untrue and both stated that Smith was trying to rush them into supporting the money.